danielmarrama/protein_tree/README.md

 ### TODO
 - Determine MMseqs2 cutoff by comparing BLAST result agreements
+- Assign allergens and manuals in the final tree only
 - Create a tree for visualization
 - Add higher taxon ranks for the final tree